Cleancodedotclub/Roman-Number-Convertor/README.md

-# Roman-Number-Convertor
 JavaScript Roman Numeral Converter is a repository that provides a simple and customizable tool for converting decimal numbers to Roman numerals, built using HTML, CSS, and JavaScript.
-Roman numerals are a numeral system are used today in various contexts, such as in movie credits, clock faces, and the numbering of book chapters and volumes.
+Roman numerals are a numeral system that originated in ancient Rome and are still used today in various contexts, such as in movie credits, clock faces, and the numbering of book chapters and volumes.

+The repository includes a set of HTML, CSS, and JavaScript files that provide the foundation for the Roman numeral converter tool.
+The HTML files include the basic structure for the tool and user interface, while the CSS files provide the styling and layout of the tool buttons and display.
+The JavaScript files contain the logic and algorithms for converting decimal numbers to Roman numerals, as well as updating the tool display.

+Users can customize the Roman numeral converter tool by modifying the JavaScript code or adding new features.
+The code is well-documented and easy to understand, making it accessible for developers of all skill levels.